federicomarra/swe-diab/README.md

 ## Run the packaged GUI

 1. Download the `swe-diab.jar` file from the [releases](<https://github.com/federicomarra/swe-diab/releases>) page.
-1. Run `java -jar swe-diab.jar` to run the gui program.
+1. Run `java -jar swe-diab.jar` to start the gui program.

 ## Authors